 - Children at risk of harm / neglect

 - Children of Gypsy, Roma and Traveller families

 - Children of service personnel

 - Missing children and runaways

 - Children supervised by Youth Justice services

 - Children who cease to attend school

 - Children of new migrant families

 - Children at risk of CCE

 - Children at risk of CSE

 - Children at risk of abduction

+- Looked After Children / Children in Care (LAC / CIC)

-11. Peer on Peer abuse
+11. Child on Child abuse

-Peer on peer abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children and within children's relationships (both intimate and non-intimate).
+Child on Child abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children and within children's relationships (both intimate and non-intimate).

-Peer-on-peer abuse can take various forms, including: serious bullying (including cyber-bullying), relationship abuse, domestic violence, child sexual exploitation, youth and serious youth violence, harmful sexual behaviour, and/or gender based violence
+Child-on-Child abuse can take various forms, including: serious bullying (including cyber-bullying), relationship abuse, domestic violence, child sexual exploitation, youth and serious youth violence, harmful sexual behaviour, and/or gender based violence